lisehr/dq-meerkat/README.md

-# Block DaQ
+# Block-DaQ
-A Blockchain-based Knowledge Graph with methods for annotating data profiles to created schemes from CSV-Files.
+A Blockchain-based Knowledge Graph for Data Quality Measurement using Reference Data Profiles

 ## Disclaimer
 The provided frameworks and Bash-script are created via Linux Mint 19 (Tara) so it might not be working for every system.